There are so many benefits to giving up TV for a year. Turning off the box is a complete life-changer.

 The Best Thing about quitting the TV is this. . .

-The best thing to do is not to give up TV completely.
+The best thing to do is not to give up TV completely unless you’re a superhero and you actually have the willpower to quit TV cold turkey.

 I’ve written a great deal about using TV and other media healthily in my book Welcome To Silence: A Practical Guide To Mindfulness And Meditation.
 In the book you’ll lean everything you could ever want to know about meditation, and you’ll discover ways to use media within a Zen, or positive living, lifestyle.

-So, I challenge you.
+I challenge you.
 Give up on TV for a year.
-If you accept my challenge, leave a comment.